szeitlin/szeitlin-blog/content/posts/engineering/data-eng-test-patterns.md

 When I'm talking about unit tests, I'm talking about testing a single method, often using static data, e.g. a hard-coded dictionary.
 All the examples shown above are unit tests.

-*Ok but how do I write one for database operations without a database? what about s3 buckets?*
+*Ok but how do I write one for database operations, with or without a database? what about s3 buckets?*

 You don't.
 For that, you need integration tests.